 Combined, these products and services can do a tremendous amount of good for nonprofits and the way they use technology.
 But the timing of these offers is no coincidence: In 2020, Microsoft will no longer be supporting Office 2010 or Windows 7.
 That means Microsoft will not provide any feature updates, support, or essential security patches for these older software suites.
 This can pose a serious cost and security threat to your organization, and if you use any of these on-premises Microsoft solutions, now is the time to start taking these facts into consideration.

-Microsoft 365 Business allows you to upgrade your Windows OS (Windows 10 Pro) and Office suite (Office 365 Business Premium) with a single license, providing you with the most up-to-date versions of each.
+Microsoft 365 Business Premium allows you to upgrade your Windows OS (Windows 10 Pro) and Office suite (formerly Office 365 Business Premium) with a single license, providing you with the most up-to-date versions of each.
 You'll also get the added benefits of Microsoft Enterprise Mobility + Security (EMS).

 TechSoup is committed to helping nonprofits that want to transition from on-premises solutions like Office 2010, to more dynamic, secure, and collaborative cloud solutions like Microsoft 365.
 That's why we're offering organizations an opportunity to join a community of nonprofit users with the Microsoft Cloud Starter Kit.
 This kit aims to help organizations get started with their new software, get support throughout the process, and learn from and share with other nonprofits that are going through similar journeys.

-What Do I Get with a Microsoft 365 Business License?
+What Do I Get with a Microsoft 365 Business Premium License?

 You can learn more in this article, but essentially, Microsoft 365 combines all of the key needs that your organization may have for Microsoft products into one simple bundle.

-- Productivity Solutions to Get More Done: Office 365 Business Premium licenses include both online and installed versions of your favorite Office applications like PowerPoint, Excel, Word, and Access.
-Office 365 also inherently has feature-rich applications such as Teams for collaboration and communication, Flow and AI Builder for custom workflow creation, and cloud-hosted exchange server for email.
+- Productivity Solutions to Get More Done: You can get both online and installed versions of your favorite Office applications like PowerPoint, Excel, Word, and Access (desktop only).
+Microsoft 365 also inherently has feature-rich applications such as Teams for collaboration and communication, Flow and AI Builder for custom workflow creation, and cloud-hosted exchange server for email.

-- Solutions to Ease Managing Your PCs: Windows 10 Pro licenses provide subscriptions to the most up-to-date Windows operating system.
+- Solutions to Ease Managing Your PCs: Upgrades to Windows 10 Pro provide subscriptions to the most up-to-date Windows operating system.

 - Secure Protection for a Mobile Workforce: Enterprise Mobility + Security allows you to manage the security of your accounts, users, and devices by leveraging Azure Active Directory.